Tams03/CS-Projects/YouTube-Companion/README.md

 - Channel data retrieval
 - Channel comparison by Subscribers, Views, and Engagement Rate
-- Channel recommendations based on input channels
+- Personalized channel recommendations
+- User-friendly interactive page for anyone to access and explore insights

 ---